HerbCleary/Unit3Sub2/Resubmission/Documentation/documentation.md

 + Music
   + My own music that I've made and uploaded in my spare time. https://soundcloud.com/time_to_love?utm_source=clipboard&utm_medium=text&utm_campaign=social_sharing

-I also used parts of code from my previous website that I built on Unit 13.
-Aside from the small parts

 # Portfolio

 I want my portfolio to showcase some of my strengths in IT.
 I'm not too good with the technical parts, like programming a website or even just handling a git hub account without breaking it somehow, so for my achievements that I can show in IT mainly creative things I have done either on the course or off it previously.

-The following is a list I created that
+The main skills I want to include and show off:

 + Mos specialist awards (Excel, Word, Powerpoint, Word/Excel Expert)
 + Examples of my photo editing work